Cyril Pinder: Early years

 Pinder attended Crispus Attucks High School in Hollywood, Florida, where he began playing football as a junior.
 He was an All-state selection at both football and basketball.
 He also practiced track.

 He accepted a scholarship from the University of Illinois.
 During his junior year with the Fighting Illini, he was declared permanently ineligible by the Big Ten Conference on March 4, 1967, for having more than US $500 in expenses per year paid for by money from a slush fund set up by the university's athletic department.
 He finished his college career with 92 carries for 434 yards and 5 touchdowns.
 He also was an indoor sprint champion.

 Professional career

 Philadelphia Eagles

 Pinder was selected by the Philadelphia Eagles in the second round (39th overall) of the 1968 NFL draft, to replace running back Timmy Brown.
-In 1970, he became the team leading rusher with 166 carries for 657 and 2 touchdowns.
+In 1970, he became the team leading rusher with 166 carries for 657 yards and 2 touchdowns.
 On September 13, 1971, after having a difficult contract negotiation, he was traded to the Chicago Bears in exchange for a 1972 second round (#37-Dan Yochum) and a 1973 fourth round selection (#83-Gery Palmer).